-Verify your phone is wireless compatible by visiting the Android Auto or Apple CarPlay support page.
+If equipped, verify your phone is wireless compatible by visiting the Google Android Auto or Apple CarPlay support page.

-1. For Android 9 smartphones and older, download the Android Auto app to your phone from the phones Google Play Store.
+Download the Android Auto app to your smartphone from the Google Play store.
 There is no app required for Apple CarPlay.